darius/circuitexpress/text.md

 OK, but...
 ==========

+[this is a skippable digression but i think worthwhile to ground what we're learning to do -- to appreciate the power and limits of digital stuff]

 We just built quite a large circuit, in human terms.
 Can the same methods scale up from a simple lock?